 Password : NRIC/BC Number without the first letter.

-Q What happens if the pupil loses or damages the storybook?
+Q What happens if the student loses or damages the library book?

 Students are responsible for any library items borrowed from the library.
 For every item lost or damaged, students would be required to replace the item in kind.